Best five cities for lawyers

-Giancarlo G. Estrada of Kamper, Estrada & Simmons: “It’s an interesting area because it is a unique mix of urban issues common to the large city it is sprinkled with rural issues.
-Because so many Phoenix residents come from other parts of the country then can be other issues that result from that.
+Giancarlo G. Estrada of Kamper, Estrada & Simmons: "It's an interesting area because it is a unique mix of urban issues common to the large city it is sprinkled with rural issues.
+Because so many Phoenix residents come from other parts of the country, there can be other issues that result from that.

 "Some colleagues who have practiced in other areas like California or New York describe a very stressful practice and a lack of cooperation among colleagues in that area."

-“I believe my friends in the New Jersey and New York are believe have more diverse options for employment because there is more of a variety of industries in the northeast.
+"I believe my friends in New Jersey and New York have more diverse options for employment because there is more of a variety of industries in the northeast.
 Most of the litigation I handle is in the federal courts.
-The federal courts are more uniform throughout the United States, as compared to the state court system where there are more local differences.”
+The federal courts are more uniform throughout the United States as compared to the state court system where there are more local differences."